Have you ever washed the pillows on your bed?

 How to wash pillows with synthetic filling:

 - Most pillows with synthetic filling can be washed in the washing machine on delicate with hot water.
 Check the label to be certain.
 It’s also wise to wash two at a time to prevent an uneven load.
-When drying the pillows you can add a new tennis ball or dryer ball to help the pillows retain their shape.
+When drying the pillows you can add a new tennis ball or dryer ball to help the pillows retain their shape and prevent them from coming out lumpy.

 How to wash down pillows or pillows with another natural filling: